7.2.1 - Birthday Rocks Rock Climbing

 The Birthday Rocks area contains many fine climbs, starting about 50 feet up from the railroad tracks directly above the electric fence.
 The northwest end of the wall contains shorter climbs, while the southeast end terminates at a tall tower.
 Birthday Crack (5.7) is the classic climb of this formation, and there are a half-dozen or so other moderate climbs to keep you busy.
 The Birthday Rocks are also home to two long and difficult climbs, the Great White Hope (5.11a) and the Caesarian West Face (5.12b).

-To get to the Birthday Rocks, walk north along the railroad tracks from the South Shore parking lot

-    until you see the long electric fence on the east (bluff) side of the tracks.
-You will find the

-    Birthday Rocks directly above this fence about 50 feet from the tracks.
-Top-rope access can be

-    gained by skirting south and east around the Caesarian Tower at the southeast end of the wall.
+To get to the Birthday Rocks, walk north along the railroad tracks from the South Shore parking lot until you see the long electric fence on the east (bluff) side of the tracks.
+You will find the Birthday Rocks directly above this fence about 50 feet from the tracks.
+Top-rope access can be gained by skirting south and east around the Caesarian Tower at the southeast end of the wall.

-    Mountain Project's determination of some of the classic, most popular, highest rated routes for
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 7.2.1 - Birthday Rocks:

-    Birthday Rocks: